JiawangBian/sc_depth_pl/README.md

   year={2021}
 }
 ```
-which is an extension of previous conference version:
+which is an extension of the previous conference version:

 **Unsupervised Scale-consistent Depth and Ego-motion Learning from Monocular Video (NeurIPS 2019)** \
 *Jia-Wang Bian, Zhichao Li, Naiyan Wang, Huangying Zhan, Chunhua Shen, Ming-Ming Cheng, Ian Reid*